JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_2.md

 Revelation may not be absolute truth but is matched to the needs and understanding of those who receive it.
 It may not completely cover a subject, and could even omit major parts of a subject.
 It will not provide information that will become useful far in the future.
 Analysis of the predictions has presented an interesting view of the revealed science.
 This could be helpful to all readers, since it adds the factor of revelatory truth to some of the scientific material in the book, and implies that the rest of the book is more believable.
 One final piece of advice.
 Some help in understanding _The Urantia Book_ are repetition, thinking, and not reading the book sequentially.
 Start and read what you can understand; then go back and study the other parts.

-Irwin Ginsburgh is a Ph.D. physicist.
+> Irwin Ginsburgh is a Ph.D. physicist.
 His book, First Man!
 The Adam, was published by Simon and Schuster.
 Among the letters he received from readers, there were several that suggested he read _The Urantia Book_.
 This is how, he says, the book "found" him.
 He has been a reader for twenty years, and writes commentary on science and _The Urantia Book_.
+{.is-info}

 ## References